evandowning/model-api-existence/README.md

 # model-api-existence
 Creates ML models of existence of API calls

-The API integers printed out by api_existence.py are the line numbers (not zero-indexed) in api.txt
+The API integers printed out by api_existence.py are the zero-indexed line numbers in api.txt

 ## Usage
 ```